Mparaiso/doctrineodmserviceprovider/README.md

 status: work in progress

-helps use Doctrine ODM with silex
+helps use Doctrine ODM with silex , comes with complete too symfony integration.

 supports MongoDB